 Yoast SEO also includes an option on individual posts to customize the Image, title and description used for Facebook and Twitter.
 When editing a post, simply scroll down to the Yoast SEO section and click on the sharing icon (it looks like less than < symbol).
 Then upload a custom image or edit the title and description as needed.

 Debugging and Validating

-Each major social networking site has its Validator or debugger, to test and preview how the links would appear when shared on social media.
+Each major social networking site has its own Validator or debugger to test and preview how your links will appear when shared on social media.

 Google Structured Data Testing Tool: This tool will not show you the preview of post shared on Google+, but it will show which metadata are present and readable by Google.
 Your properties will appear under RDFA-node properties.

 Facebook Debug: After implementing Open Graph tags, simply paste the URL of your site containing the tags.
 It will show you the object properties.